 Unless otherwise determined by the compensation committee, each offering of the Company's common stock under the 2021 ESPP will be for a period of 24 months, which we refer to as an "offering period."
 Each offering will consist of one or more purchase periods.
-Offerings under the 2021 ESPP will generally begin on the first trading day occurring on or after each December 1 and will end on the last trading day occurring on or before the November 30 that is two years later.
-Further, separate offerings under the 2021 ESPP will generally begin on the first trading day occurring on or after each June 1 and will end on the last trading day occurring on or before the May 31 that is two years later.
+Offerings under the 2021 ESPP will generally begin on the first trading day occurring on or after each December 1 and will end on the last trading day occurring on or after each December 1 and will generally begin on the first trading day occurring on or after each December 1 and will generally begin on the first trading day occurring on or after each December 1 and will generally begin on the first trading day occurring on or after each June 1 and will end on the last trading day occurring on or before the May 31 that is two years later.
 Unless the plan administrator determines otherwise, each offering will be divided into four purchase periods.
 Shares are purchased on the last business day of each purchase period, with that day being referred to as an "exercise date."
 The plan administrator may establish different offering periods or exercise dates under the 2021 ESPP.